ArantesVini/ArantesVini/README.md

 🐍 I’m currently working as Data Analyst, using **Power BI, MSSQLServer and Python** in a brazillian cooperative bank.

-⚙️ My studies is mainly in Data Engineering, focused on **Airflow, Spark, Docker, Kafka and Databricks!**
+⚙️ My studies is mainly in Data Engineering, focused on **Airflow, Spark, Docker and Databricks!**

-👾 Now I'am also focused on Cybersecurity and network studies
+👾 Now I'am also focused on **Offensive Cybersecurity** studies and pratice

 ---